binitnayak/Expense-tracker-dashboard/README.md

 ---

+# 📄 License

+This project was developed as part of an internship learning program.

+---

 <div align="center">

-### ⭐ If you found this project useful, consider giving it a Star ⭐
+### ⭐ If you like this project, don't forget to Star the repository ⭐

-Made with ❤️ using Next.js + OpenAI
+Made with ❤️ using Next.js & Neon PostgreSQL

 </div>